nmfs-opensci/NOAAHackDays/topics-skills/02-git-rstudio.md

 1. From Git tab, click on the Green up arrow that says Push.

-2. To pull changes on GitHub that are not on your local computer:
+To pull changes on GitHub that are not on your local computer:

 1. Make some changes directly on GitHub (not in RStudio)
 2. From Git tab, click on the down arrow that says Pull.

 [Show me](https://youtu.be/wcQNQH0matE)

-### Pair-activity 1
+### Activity 1

 In RStudio,